ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

 **1022** quaver retry spammers decided [thetasigma](https://osu.ppy.sh/users/6234482)'s [QUAVER: DIVIDE BY 8](https://osu.ppy.sh/community/forums/topics/1792739) was worthy of their votes, netting themselves the **3rd** place!

 Based on [Sotarks](https://osu.ppy.sh/users/4452992)' [quaver](https://osu.ppy.sh/beatmapsets/873811#osu/1859185) beatmap, this skin fully embodies the map's background and incorporates the universe theme across the entire skin.
 The song selection screen is beautifully done with various planets and stars floating about, and even [Stardust](https://vocaloid.fandom.com/wiki/Xingchen) from the original background makes an appearance across several gameplay screens.
-Congratulations to thetasigma for achieving 3rd place!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/dVbEeRi0y_A" frameborder="0" allowfullscreen></iframe>
 </div>

+Unfortunately for thetasigma, they were unable to get their [2nd win in a row](/wiki/Contests/Skinning_Contest/3#podium), but by now they have become a household name in the skinning community by repeatedly creating top-of-the-line skins, regardless of the theme.
+Congratulations on the 3rd place!

 ![](/wiki/shared/news/2023-08-05-skinning-contest-icons-of-an-era-results/3rd_badge@2x.png)